 Your child’s day

-Although each day’s schedule varies, the general routine for the early learning class looks like this:
+Although each day’s schedule varies, the general routine for the early learning groups looks like this:

 8.00am: Outdoor play

 9.00am: Morning tea

 11.00am: Group activities